 Let darkness and the shadow of death stain it; let a cloud dwell upon it; let the blackness of the day terrify it.”

-Though Job found himself sitting in the ash pile: [Job 2:8: “And he took him a potsherd to scrape himself withal; and he sat down among the ashes.”] it was necessary for him to come to end of himself, and arrive to these thoughts:
+Though Job found himself sitting in the ash pile, [Job 2:8: “And he took him a potsherd to scrape himself withal; and he sat down among the ashes.”], it was necessary for him to come to the end of himself, and arrive to these thoughts:

 Job 7:4: “When I lie down, I say, When shall I arise, and the night be gone? and I am full of tossings to and fro unto the dawning of the day.”

 DA'YSPRING, n.
 The dawn; the beginning of the day, or first appearance of light.

 'Another day, another dollar’